mbachmann/typescript-tutorial/README.md

 <br/>

-## Compile and run from console
+## Transpile and run from console

 Clone the git-Repo

     git clone https://github.engineering.zhaw.ch/bacn/ase2-typescript-01
     cd ase2-typescript-01

-At the command line, run the TypeScript compiler:
+At the command line, run the TypeScript transpiler:

     tsc 00-run.ts

-The result will be a file 00-run.js which contains the same JavaScript.
-Because of the import statement of the files in the scr folder, all typescript file will get compiled.
+The result will be a file **00-run.js** which contains the transpiled JavaScript.
+Because of the import statement of the files from the **src folder**, all typescript file will get transpiled.

-Now we are ready to run the compile JavaScript file with node:
+Now we are ready to run the transpiled JavaScript file with **node**:

     node 00-run.js

 <br/>

-## Compile and run with WebStorm
+## Transpile and run with WebStorm

 Install Webstorm from here